mrettl/conforce/CONTRIBUTING.md

 ### Run tests

-Try to run all tests located in the modules `conforce` and `conforce_shared`.
+Try to run all doctest and unittests located in the modules `conforce` and `conforce_shared`.
-Additionally, an Abaqus installation is required to execute code located in `conforce_abq`.
+Additionally, an Abaqus installation is required to execute code of the `conforce_abq` package.

 ## Test Code

 Test code is written:
  - as `Doctest` in the docstrings of modules, classes or functions
  - as `unittest.TestCase`.
-Modules containing Unit Tests start with `test_` and are placed in a subfolder of the module called `tests`.
+Modules containing Unit Tests start with `test_` and are placed in a sub-folder of the module called `tests`.

 ## Documentation